-Soon after my daughter Julie and my son-in-law Sam told us that they were expecting our first grandchild, my husband Larry and I discussed what grandparent name we hoped to be called.
+Soon after my daughter Julie and my son-in-law Sam told us they were expecting our first grandchild, my husband Larry and I discussed what grandparent name by which we each hoped to be called.

-Larry determined quickly that he would be called Zayde.
+Larry determined quickly that he would be called Zayde, Yiddish for grandfather.
 It was a family tradition, he stated.
 His father’s father was Zayde Max, and his own father was Zayde Ernie to his seven grandchildren.

 Choosing my name didn’t come as easily.
-My friend Lynn, whose granddaughter lived in Israel, suggested the Hebrew Saftah, but I didn’t think that would work for our future grandchild, who would be living in the Rocky Mountains of Colorado at 9100 feet above sea level The other grandmother, who had a four year old granddaughter, already had dibs on Nana.
-Other members of the Grandmother Club told me about their sometimes unusual titles: MeeMaw, GG, G-Ma, CiCi, NayNay, Gemmy, and even (Graham) Cracker.
+My friend Lynn, whose granddaughter lived in Israel, suggested the Hebrew moniker Saftah, but I didn’t think that would work for our future grandchild, who would be living in the Rocky Mountains of Colorado at 9100 feet above sea level.
+The paternal grandmother, who had a four-year-old granddaughter, already had dibs on Nana.
+Additional members of the Grandmother Club told me about their sometimes unusual titles: MeeMaw, GG, G-Ma, CiCi, NayNay, Gemmy, and even (Graham) Cracker.
 Although Bubbe went well with Zayde, I dismissed it as too old fashioned.
 I pondered the numerous options over the next few months.